Damian Foxall: Crewed Stopping Round the World Race

 In 2011 Foxall won the Volvo Ocean race with Team Groupama.

 Other rtw events include 5 Volvo ocean races, and a World Record circumnavigation in early 2004 with Steve Fossett on the G-Class catamaran Cheyenne.
 He was named Sailor of the Month by Afloat Magazine in March 2004.

 Damian is a sailor and sustainability manager with Team Vestas 11th Hour racing.

 Competing in the Volvo Ocean Race, whilst promoting Ocean health and sustainability as part of the Team Vestas 11th Hour racing core goals.

 Multihulls

 His results in the ORMA 60' Trimaran class include: 1st - Transat Quebec-St Malo.
 2st - ORMA circuit championship.
 3 participations in Double Handed Transat Jacques Vabre, including 2nd, 3rd and a capsize.
 2 Grand prix wins.

+Sport

 In 2019, Foxall made a 400-metre descent on skis from the summit of Ireland's highest mountain, Carrauntoohil (1,014 m), down the Shoulder of Corrán to the top of the steep gully known as the Devil's Ladder.

+Expeditions

+In 2019, Foxall ran Quixote expedition's vessel for three months in Antarctica.

+With his crew, Niall McAllister, Lucy Hunt, Caesar Chinchas, following the route of Edward Bransfield.

 Conservation Work

 Canadian Wildlife Federation

 From 2012 to 2017 Damian worked as Recreation Education Manager for the Canadian Wildlife Federation and is an advocate for outdoor education, connecting people with the natural world to promote health and conservation.

-Damian continues to collaborate with CWF especially promoting the WILD About Sports program as part of CWF education programs across Canada.